 We intend to use financial leverage to provide additional funds to support our investment activities.
-We expect to maintain a targeted Company leverage ratio (calculated as our share of total liabilities (excluding future dealer manager fees) divided by our share of the fair value of total assets) of between approximately 30% and 50%.
-Our Company leverage ratio was 42% at December 31, 2021 and 33% at December 31, 2020.
+We expect to maintain a targeted company leverage ratio (calculated as our share of total liabilities (excluding future dealer manager fees) divided by our share of the fair value of total assets) of between approximately 30% and 50%.
+Our company leverage ratio was 36% at December 31, 2022 and 42% at December 31, 2021.
 We intend to continue to use portions of the proceeds from our offerings to retire certain borrowings as they mature or become available for repayment or when doing so is beneficial to achieving our investment objectives.
 We are precluded from borrowing more than approximately 75% of the sum of the cost of our investments (before non-cash reserves and depreciation), which is based upon the limit specified in our charter that borrowing may not exceed 300% of the cost of our net assets.
 "Net assets" is defined as our total assets, other than intangibles, valued at cost (prior to deducting depreciation and amortization, reserves for bad debts and other non-cash reserves) less total liabilities.
 However, we may temporarily borrow in excess of these amounts if such excess is approved by a majority of our board, including a majority of our independent directors, and disclosed to stockholders in our next quarterly report, along with justification for such excess.
 In such event, we will review our debt levels at that time and take action to reduce any such excess as soon as practicable.
-We are currently in compliance with the charter limitations on our indebtedness.
+As of December 31, 2022, we are in compliance with the charter limitations on our indebtedness.